Home

 What is Processed Food?

 Although what you do in your kitchen is technically processing, processed food refers to the products of food manufacturers or "processors."
-These products are literally manufactured in industrial processes.
+These products are literally manufactured in industrial conditions.
 They include almost any food packaged in a box, bag, jar, or can, including foods such as bread, pizza, ice cream, cake, or frozen dinners.
-(See this list of processed foods.)

-Many foods when made at home are simple and natural.
+I mentioned foods that don't seem like they should be industrial: bread, pizza, ice cream.
+If those foods were made at home, they could be simple and natural with minimal processing.
 The ingredients of bread can be as simple as whole wheat flour, yeast, and water.
 Pizza is a similar dough with a topping made from cheese, tomatoes, olive oil, and herbs.
 Ice cream can be made from milk, sugar, and eggs.

 If any part of an ingredient might cause the final product to spoil, that part is deliberately removed or transformed during processing.
 Unfortunately, those spoilable food parts contain most of the original food's nutrients and taste!
 Typically, spoilable food parts are replaced with ultrarefined or synthetic ingredients.
 In fact, today's food products often have a negative nutritional value, because the body needs to pull from its own mineral stores in order to break down and eliminate the ingredients.